Gradient Descent with Large Step Sizes: Chaos and Fractal Convergence Region: Conclusion

 \subsection{Acknowledgment}

 This project has been supported by NSF CCF-2212520 and NSF DMS-2145630.
-GM has also been supported by DARPA in AIQ project HR00112520014, DFG in SPP 2298 (FoDL) project 464109215, and BMFTR in DAAD project 57616814 (SECAI).
+GM was partially supported by DARPA AIQ project HR00112520014, DFG SPP 2298 project 464109215, and BMFTR in DAAD project 57616814 (SECAI).
 We thank Ryan Tibshirani for insightful discussions.